codefreezefi/codefreeze.fi/README.md

 Occasionally it may be necessary to update the dependencies to match latest version of GitHub Pages.
 This command will update the `Gemfile.lock` file which should be committed to version control:

     bundle update

+### Using the DevContainer

+You can launch a DevContainer for example in VSCode.
+After launch, you can start the server using

+    bundle exec jekyll serve